cormas/cormas/CONTRIBUTING.md

 Go to Cormas github's repository and click on the fork button on the top right.
 Yes, this means that you'll need a github account to contribute to CORMAS.

-## Load your fork version of CORMAS in your image:
+## Load your fork version of CORMAS in your image
 In your Pharo 8.0 image, load now the last development version of CORMAS :

 ```Smalltalk